 Nearby historic sites include Butterfield Stage Station at Dragoon Springs located in the northern part of the Dragoons.
 Fort Bowie and Apache Pass are at the north end of the Chiricahua Mountains, a one hour drive from here, through scenic high desert grasslands.

 Pearce was once a thriving gold mining community, but now a ghost town with a small arts community and school.
 The original post office, general store and adobe jail are still standing.
-An incredible selection of goats milk soap is handcrafted at Udder Delight, and unique pottery made at Old Pearce Pottery.
+An incredible selection of goats milk soap is handcrafted at Marcia’s Garden, and unique pottery made at Old Pearce Pottery.
 These businesses are located in historic buildings of Old Pearce under the backdrop of the gold mine ruins carved into the hillside.
 Courtland, Dos Cabezas and Gleeson are other ghost-towns in our immediate vicinity.

 The Amerind Foundation (see our links page) in Texas Canyon is only 30 minutes away.
 This museum features a collection of American Indian artifacts.
 The magnificent adobe buildings are a wonderful example of southwestern architecture.

 “You must speak straight so that your words may go as sunlight into our hearts.
 Speak Americans… I will not lie to you; do not lie to me.” — Chief Cochise

 Bisbee and Tombstone are both active communities with rich histories and great shopping.
 Bisbee is an enchanting “turn of the century” mining town with quaint homes built on the steep hillsides.
 Bisbee also has several highly acclaimed restaurants.
 Tombstone, “the town too tough to die” is a popular tourist attraction which can be reached by several ways including the scenic drive over “Middle March Pass”.
 Our favorite in Tombstone, is the world’s largest rose – the Tombstone Rose, otherwise known as the “Lady Banksia” rose.